rayennh/articles/Lambda@Edge/Article.md

 ## Conclusion

-While the approach outlined here works well for basic blue/green deployments with Lambda@Edge, more complex workflows may require additional considerations.
+While the approach outlined here works well for basic blue/green deployments with Lambda@Edge, more complex workflows may require additional considerations such as:

+- **Multi-component management**: Ensuring synchronization across multiple services (backend, databases, microservices, etc.)
+- **Progressive validation**: Implementing staged rollouts with a subset of users before a full switch
+- **CI/CD**: Integrating blue/green deployment into existing CI/CD pipelines and enabling automated rollbacks if needed

 To explore alternatives, here’s a comparison table of different solutions for blue/green deployment in AWS.